 - A. Life Insurance.
 During the term of the MOA, the City shall pay to the insurance carrier one hundred (100%) percent of all employee's premiums payable.
-All eligible employees shall be covered by a \$30,000 coverage plan with double indemnity.
-As soon as possible, but no later than February, 2003, coverage shall be increased to \$40,000. - B. Current Major Medical and Hospitalization Insurance.
-The City agrees to pay the amount shown in the following schedule per employee per month towards health insurance coverage:
+All eligible employees shall be covered by a \$40,000 coverage plan with double indemnity. - B. Health.
+The Blue Cross PPO One Plan will be offered to all unit employees.
+Monthly City and employee contributions will be as follows: